microsoft/terminal/doc/specs/Keyboard-Selection.md

 ## Inspiration

 ConHost allows the user to modify a selection using the keyboard.
 Holding `Shift` allows the user to move the second selection endpoint in accordance with the arrow keys.
-The selection anchor updates by one cell per key event, allowing the user to refine the selected region.
+The selection endpoint updates by one cell per key event, allowing the user to refine the selected region.

 Mark mode allows the user to create a selection using only the keyboard, then edit it as mentioned above.